Post job

 • Step 3: Make a budget

-• Step 4: Writing an application support specialist job description
+• Step 4: Write an application support specialist job description

 • Step 7: Send a job offer and onboard your new application support specialist

-The first step in the application support specialist hiring process is determining what type of worker you actually need.
-For example, certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+The application support specialist hiring process starts by determining what type of worker you actually need.
+Certain roles might require a full-time employee, whereas part-time workers or contractors can do others.

 Is the person you're thinking of hiring a US citizen or green card holder?

-This list provides information on the salaries of different application support specialist roles.
+This list shows salaries for various types of application support specialists.

 • Application Support